 Don’t Jump to Conclusions

-Once I honed in on the email service provider, I was able to go back and see that this problem had been around for a while.
+Once I honed in on the email service provider, I could go back and see that this problem had been around for a while.
 The Boardman traffic jumps corresponded to days where we sent emails.

 Include and Exclude Segments

-At this point, we could’ve built a Google Analytics filter to exclude this traffic going forward.
+At this point, we could’ve built a Google Analytics filter to exclude this traffic in the future.
 If you’re not familiar with Google filters, you can check out this nice article from Loves Data.
-However, we needed to clean up the past data and filters aren’t retroactive.
+However, we needed to clean up the past data, and filters aren’t retroactive.
 If we didn’t do this, our comparison data would be off.

 I decided one approach would be to create 2 segments.
 The first would include the Boardman traffic based on the conditions I observed.
 This segment quantified how much fluff traffic was coming from Boardman.

 However, I wanted to build a complement segment that excluded this same traffic.
-This segment would primarily be used in reporting.
+This new analytics segment would primarily be used in reporting.
 If done correctly, the two segments would add to 100%.

-There were several lessons learned from this issue.
-The first is that there is something to that old adage, “location, location, location”.
+I learned several lessons from this issue.
+The first is that there is something to that adage, “location, location, location.”
 And aggregate numbers can hide data.
-Just remember, that while you may not know the cause of this traffic, you can always build a segment to exclude it.
+Just remember that while you may not know the cause of this traffic, you can always build a segment to exclude it.